 Degree Requirements

 GPA Credits 36 credits

 Total 46 credits

-Other Foreign language requirement
+Other Admission to master's can- didacy

 Option 1: Field experience (2 months) and 3-semester Integration Lab; or

 Option 2: Field experience (5 months) and capstone paper; or

 Option 3: Master's thesis

 The interdisciplinary master of global affairs (MGA) degree program is a rigorous academic program offered through the Keough School of Global Affairs.
-Students are expected to complete at least 36 credits of coursework in pursuit of the MGA, and must select a concentration: International Peace

-Studies, Sustainable Development, or Governance and Policy.
-All students are required to take core coursework as well as participate in the Policy Seminar and a practicum or thesis.
+Students are expected to complete at least 46 credits of coursework, including 36 letter-graded GPA credits, in pursuit of the MGA, and must select a concentration: international peace studies, sustainable development, or governance and policy.
+All students are required to take core and concentration-specific coursework, and to participate in the Keough Career Colloquium and in a field experience practicum or write a thesis.

 A key component of the MGA program is the field experience in which students integrate theories learned in their coursework with the experience of working with non-governmental organizations and other institutions on issues related to sustainable development, conflict resolution, peace studies, human rights, or justice.
-The field experience can be either two or five months.
-Field work options are typically determined by the concentration.
+Field experience options are typically determined by the concentration.
 Sustainable Development and Governance and Policy students spend two months during the summer between their first and second years in the field and participate fully in the Integration Lab during the first, second, and third semesters.
-Students in the International Peace Studies concentration undertake the five-month field experience and will complete preparatory coursework during the first two semesters, field experience during the summer/third semester and a capstone paper in the fourth semester.
+Students in the International Peace Studies concentration undertake the five-month field experience and will complete preparatory coursework during the first two semesters, field experience during the summer/ third semester and a capstone paper in the fourth semester.

-A small number of students may be approved to write a master's thesis instead of pursuing an international internship.
-These students remain on campus during both academic years and research and write a thesis under the supervision of a thesis director in their second year.
+A small number of students may be approved to write a master's thesis instead of pursuing an internship.
+These students research and write a thesis under the supervision of a thesis director.